JohnScience/patterns/src/idioms/module-companion.md

 ### Clean call sites

-The *module-companion* can be used to define a struct for the "parameter object" pattern, which can help in reducing the number of arguments passed to the *accompanied function*.
+The *module-companion* can be used to define a struct for the "parameter object" pattern, which can help in reducing the number of arguments passed to the *accompanied function* with the help of [default idiom].
 This can make the call sites cleaner and more readable due to the "syntactic" parallelism (`my_fn::Args { ... }` and `my_fn()`).

 ## Drawbacks

 ### Lacking language support

-The language support for this idiom is limited, so there are some rough edges that need to be worked around.
+The language support for this idiom is limited, which is the root cause for the problems below.
 While pragmatically related, from the Rust language's perspective, the *module-companion* and the *accompanied function* are unrelated items.

 ### Verbosity in the function signature